How to prevent a SWEET32 attack

 See Secure TLS Configuration for more information on configuring suitable cipher suites and minimizing the chance for block cipher collisions.

 Want to verify the level of security of your web app or API?
-You can use the Crashtest Security SSL Vulnerability Scanner to discover vulnerabilities right away.
+You can use the DAST Essentials SSL Scanner to discover vulnerabilities immediately.